2018 • The focus is on the TAG Towns. “The towns are the pearls the route strings together.” ~ Tammy Rea

 2017 • TAG received a project grant from HCDC to establish relationships across sectors throughout the TAG corridor.
-The goal is to form the TAG Alliance as a collaborative network of partners.
+This identified the network of a collaborative partners.

 January 13 2016 • “Slow Travel, Local Flavours” – An evening of food, craft beer, and storytelling of four long-distance travels on foot or by bike.
 Friends of the Rail Trail Haliburton co-hosted, sponsored by HCDC.
 Presentations: Walking the West Highland Trail in Scotland, Cycle-camping Otago Central Rail Trail in New Zealand, Biking the GAP and C&O in America, and walking the Camino in Spain.

 April 10 2015 • TAG hosts Sustainable Tourism Forum in the upper gallery at Sweet Bottoms Coffee in Fenelon Falls.
 Fifty attendees from all sectors: small business owners; municipal staff in tourism/ economic development, parks and recreation; municipal councillors; cycling/ hiking club members; health advocates; outdoors experience and tour providers; interested members of the public.
 Ute Wright presented a European perspective on tourism.
 Pamela Marsales presented TAG’s route and concept, history of the Greenway Movement, and case studies of successful models to emulate.
 The Fenelon Falls hub has emerged as one of the strongest champions of TAG to date.